-- Develop an escape plan and run drills: When laying out a worksite of a business facility, you need to map out an escape plan in the event of an emergency like a fire.
+- Develop an escape plan and run drills: When laying out the worksite of a facility, you need to map out an escape plan in the event of an emergency like a fire.
 The effectiveness of such routes are measured by what is called the "speed of egress" – a term used by fire protection researchers to measure the movement of people during an evacuation.
 The faster and more safely people can escape in a crisis, the more solid your plan is.

 Here are a few characteristics that fire alarm systems need to include:

 - The audible signal must be distinguishing so people know what it is immediately.

 - The sound should be readily discernible, meaning loud enough to be heard above ambient noises.

 - Alarms must be located in a place that's near to where workers typically congregate.

 - Alarm systems should have a backup if the primary system fails or requires maintenance.